contains the active ingredient sulindac

 If you become pregnant while taking Aclin, tell your doctor.

-If you plan to have surgery, including dental surgery, tell your doctor or dentist that you are taking Aclin.
+n to have surgery, including dental surgery, tell your doctor or dentist that you are taking Aclin.

 If you get an infection while taking Aclin, tell your doctor.